 Nguyen’s scrambling ability and top control are the most consistent parts of his game, but he is surprisingly athletic and dangerous on his feet.
 Occasional head movement and nonstop combinations are hallmarks of Nguyen’s stand-up attack.

 Some see Nguyen’s fairly comprehensive game with both his striking and grappling and may think, “Wow, those skills are very well developed for a young up and comer.”
 Despite his youthful appearance, Nguyen is 29 years old and a 20 plus fight veteran, mostly on the Australian scene.

 The most underrated aspect of Ben Nguyen’s skill set is his pure physicality.
 Ryan Benoit is a bit of an animal himself, and looked like he had run into a wall when he shot into the hips of Nguyen.

 Benoit literally bounced off of Nguyen before he was nailed with a monster knee to the breadbasket and assaulted with punches.
 With fists made of iron and hips of cement, Nguyen should be a handful for any flyweight.

 Former title challenger Tim Elliot learned this first hand, engaging in a prolonged scramble with the crafty grappler.
 Nguyen kept top position through the entire exchange and sunk a deep rear naked choke on the surprised veteran.

 NEXT FIGHT: vs. #4 Jussier Formiga at UFC 221

-The one weakness Nguyen has showed was his cardio in the Louis Smolka fight.
+The one major weakness Nguyen has shown was his cardio in the Louis Smolka fight.
 Fighting in his home state of South Dakota, Nguyen may have experienced an adrenaline dump and faded against the cagey veteran.
 After going three hard rounds with Geane Herrera, Nguyen seems to have addressed this issue.